 Recruitment fairs are not just for graduate jobs.
 Some employers at our events may also offer insights, so go along and find out more about their opportunities.

 At our employer presentations, you can hear about the organisation, build your network and ask questions.
+Find out more about the wide range of careers sessions and employer-led events on offer at the Careers Service.

 We also advertise a variety of employer events such as employer workshops, employer open days,